RJPearson94/terraform-provider-twilio/docs/resources/chat_role.md

 # twilio_chat_role Resource

+!> This resource is deprecated.
+Programmable Chat API will reach the end of life on 25th July 2022 (except for Flex applications), please see <https://www.twilio.com/changelog/programmable-chat-end-of-life> for more information

 Manages a Programmable Chat role.
 See the [API docs](https://www.twilio.com/docs/chat/rest/role-resource) for more information

 For more information on Programmable Chat, see the product [page](https://www.twilio.com/chat)